-A majority of Board members (three or more members) constitutes a quorum necessary for conducting business at a Board meeting.
 The Board shall act only by motion, resolution or ordinance.
-As long as a quorum of Board members is present, a simple majority of those Board members present is satisfactory to approve routine agenda items, such as approving the expenditure of funds, or passing an ordinance or resolution not requiring a supermajority.
+A majority of the board shall constitute a quorum for the transaction of business; however, no ordinance, motion or resolution shall be passed to become effective without the affirmative vote of a majority of the members of the board.
 A supermajority of votes is necessary to consider an urgency item not previously posted on the Board meeting agenda or to take certain actions in response to an emergency situation.
-The

-District utilizes the parliamentary procedure from Robert's Rules of Order to conduct Board meetings.
+The District utilizes the parliamentary procedure from Robert's Rules of Order to conduct Board meetings.